IsithaT/MCP-Hackathon/README.md

 ### ⚠️ Important! ⚠️

+Our Key Generation and Key Validation server is Deployed on Render and spins down if unused for extended periods of time.
+It may take up to 60 seconds for requests to go through if you are the first person on the site in a while.
+If requests or the website time out while loading, please try again after a minute or two.
+We plan on moving off of Render soon!

 Call results and configurations will be deleted 14 days after the last call to the API.
 This is to ensure that the database does not get too large and to protect user privacy.

 ## Complete Workflow Process